shalan/IP_Utilities/generators/readme.md

 - The ``fifo`` property is used to specify whether this register is used to access a FIFO.
 If it is set to ``yes`` the FIFO has to be defined.

 ### FIFO Definitions
+This section is used if the IP has data FIFOs.
+For each FIFO, you need to specify:
+- `type` : `read` (receive) or `write` (transmit)
+- The FIFO has `depth` number of words, each is `width` bits.
+- The `register` is used to access the FIFO in firmware
+- The `data_port` is used to provide the data to `write` FIFO or read the data from `read` FIFO.
+- The `control_port` is used to specify the ports used to control the FIFO read or write operations.

 ```yaml
 fifos: